The-Marcy-Lab-School/marcy-curriculum-docs/mod-8-backend/13-react-express-auth-overview.md

 cd server && npm i && npm run migrate && npm run seed
 ```

+{% hint style="info" %}
-> In the future, you can also run the `npm run kickstart` command which will do all of this for you!
+💡 In the future, you can also run `npm run kickstart` from the project root which will do all of this for you!
+{% endhint %}

-As a result of running the migrations and seeds, you should see that a `users` table has been created and seeded with three users.
+After installing dependencies and running the migrations and seeds, you should see that a `users` table has been created and seeded with three users.
 Check out the `server/db/` folder to see how migrations and seeds were configured.

-Finally, split the terminal and `cd` into the `frontend/` application and `server/` application.
-Then start each application using `npm run dev` in each directory.
+Finally, split the terminal (or open two terminals) and run `npm run dev` in both the `frontend/` directory and in the `server/` directory.

-### You're all set up now.
-Have Fun!
+**You're all set up now.
+Have Fun!**

+With the application running, try exploring the user flow on the various pages as shown above.

-Below, you will find more information about this repository and how to work with it.
-Enjoy!
+Then, read the remaining sections to learn about the implementation details of the repository and how to work with it.

 ## Database